shovel-kun/react-native-database-benchmarks/README.md

 ### Expo-sqlite

 Expo sqlite does not support batching of queries out the box.
-Prepared statements achieve results similar to batching.
+Prepared statements are used to achieve functionality simillar to batching.

 ## Running the original react-native-quick-sqlite tests